1943 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1943-D DDO FS-101

 Denver’s FS-101 doubled die exhibits strong doubling on LIBERTY and Washington’s profile, with the secondary impression visible northwest of the primary design.
-The “D” mint mark also shows slight doubling effects, making this a true doubled die rather than just an obverse error.
+Uniquely, the “D” mint mark also shows slight doubling effects — making this a true doubled die coin throughout rather than just an obverse error isolated to the portrait elements.

-Strike quality typically remains excellent since these errors occurred early in the die’s production life, before significant wear could affect the doubling visibility.
+Strike quality typically remains excellent because these errors occurred early in the die’s production life, before significant wear reduced the sharpness of the doubling.
+That means eye appeal is generally exceptional, which is why Denver DDO examples command significant premiums over non-error 1943-D quarters.

 1943-D Doubled Die Obverse FS-101 Quarter Price/Grade Chart